mulesoft-assets/template-sfdc2sfdc-contact-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the kick is implemented on this XML, directed by one flow responsible of conducting the generation of the report.
+Functional aspect of the kick is implemented on this XML, directed by one flow that will react upon notifications received from SalesForce Streaming API.
+The severeal message processors constitute four high level actions that fully implement the logic of this Kick:

-The *mainFlow* organises the job in three different steps and finally invokes the *outboundFlow* that will deliver the report to the corresponding outbound endpoint.
-This flow has Exception Strategy that basically consists on invoking the *defaultChoiseExceptionStrategy* defined in *errorHandling.xml* file.
+1. Suscribe-topic message processor listeting to event from the topic configured in the SalesForce instance.
+2. Filtering of Contacts that must have an Email and the Mailing Country have to be either **US**, **U.S.** or  **United States**.
+This is the point where you can configure your own filtering criteria.
+3. Checking if Contact already exists in target instance by EMail.
+Step needed to add the extisting ID to update the Contact.
+4. Update or create of the Contact in target instance.

 ## errorHandling.xml<a name="errorhandlingxml"/>